 So when I use a computer, I want the most powerful computer available.

 At home that's a 400MHz MacOS with no command line at all, and my

 work gets done on it so much faster than with a pick and shovel.
 When I

-are working hard to change that.
+hard to change that.

 Next time you are tempted to think that writing code in Java on Windows is "less powerful" than coding in C++ on Linux, consider the "total cost of ownership" (TCO) rather than how busy it keeps you.
 The first summer I was involved with the NWAPW, I watched two teams of students work on parallel four-week projects.
 One team used Java that ran on Win10 -- the camera required Windows, the language was my choice based on student (and my) experience -- the other team used programs written in C running on some derivative of Linux.
 The Java team had running results at the end of the first week, and the other team didn't finish in four.
 The language and OS weren't their only problems, but choosing weaker tools didn't help them any.
 The next year everybody used Java on Win10 and had running in two weeks the job the other team didn't finish the previous year.
 They used the most powerful tools available, which the previous effort did not.